 Trained athletes looking to improve their performance

 Despite continuing research into the optimum time of the day to train you should aim to train at times that promote long term adherence to exercise.
 Like with all exercise in general the optimum time is the time that allows you to stick to a regime in the long run.
 For this it pays to spend a little time analysing your weekly schedule and planning your training during the most convenient times to you.

-7-8 x 20 second of exhaustive work vs 10 seconds recovery.
+8 x 20 second of exhaustive work vs 10 seconds recovery.
 This is the original TABATA protocol that used a stationary bike and measured cardiovascular work load under medical supervision.
-This can also be done on a bike, treadmill, battle ropes, swimming and even using resistance training instead of traditional cardiovascular methods.
+This can also be done on a treadmill, using battle ropes, swimming and even using resistance training instead of traditional cardiovascular methods.

 As your fitness improves experiment with increasing the length of the fast interval for a maximum of 5-20 minutes of total work.